omjamnekar/kotlin-TY/README.md

-# All the Best for Practical Exam
+# All the Best for Exams 😄✌🏻

 To access Practical download zip file via CODE > DOWNLOAD ZIP